Reagent

 Protocol overview

-4. Add the diluted in vivo-jetPEI to the diluted nucleic acid all at once, vortex gently and spin down.
+4.add the diluted polyethylenimine transfection reagent(in vivo)to the diluted nucleic acid all at once,vortex gently and spin down.

-3. Add the diluted in vivo-jetPEI to the diluted DNA at once, vortex briefly and spin down.
+3.add the diluted polyethylenimine transfection reagent(in vivo)to the diluted dna at once,vortex briefly and spin down.

 Observations